 As happens with many rural areas in Latin America, the education system is not fully developed, thus limiting the opportunities that children have.
-In this area of the Amazonas, poverty is also a big issue, as it heavily limits the ressources and infrastructure available for teaching purposes.
+In this area of the Amazonas, poverty is also a big issue, as it heavily limits the resources and infrastructure available for teaching purposes.

-Loma Linda & Santa Sofia have 40 and 72 students respectively, to whom we aim to help by undertaking this project.
+Loma Linda & Santa Sofia have 40 and 72 students respectively, whom we aim to help by undertaking this project.
 The children are highly motivated to learn English as their first foreign language.

 The Amazon jungle, also called the peacock of the earth, is a unique and majestic environment.
 Volunteers will be able to discover and immerse yourself in the unique culture of the Tikuna tribe and in the extraordinary flora and fauna.
 There are more than 860 species of birds, 140 species of amphibians, 85 species of mammals, 147 species of reptiles and 6,800 species of plants in the area you will be volunteering in.

 The Amazon covers one third of Colombia and is therefore a very important part of the Colombian culture, although each region has its own traditions.
-Additionally, each tribe has it own traditions and beliefs, thus, one cannot generelize all the tribes; indigenous people master the Amazonas and nature.
+Additionally, each tribe has it own traditions and beliefs, thus, one cannot generalise all the tribes; indigenous people master the Amazonas and nature.

 - Volunteers need to be vaccinated against Covid-19 (at least two doses)